balqeesqud/Reading-Notes/Class-18.md

      The author of the article suggests that achieving complete security from all possible security threats is a challenging and often impractical task.
 They highlight the complexities and difficulties involved in various security practices and systems, implying that perfect security may remain out of reach.

+## Things I want to know more about
+   - Security Awareness: Explore the importance of security awareness among individuals and organizations.
+   - Risk Management: Study risk management in the context of security.
+Learn how organizations assess and manage security risks to make informed decisions.